wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;Take cognisance of the whole of it, not only of the outer symptoms.
 All illness begins in the mind.
 Take care of the mind first, by tracing and eliminating all wrong ideas and emotions.
-Then live and work disregarding illness and think no more of it.
+Then live and work, disregarding illness, and think no more of it.
 With the removal of causes the effect is bound to depart.

 Man becomes what he believes himself to be.
 Abandon all ideas about yourself and you will find yourself to be the pure witness, beyond all that can happen to the body or the mind.

-**Q:**&ensp;If I become anything I think myself to be, and I start thinking that I am the Supreme Reality, will not my Supreme Reality remain a mere idea?
+**Q:**&ensp;If I become anything I think myself to be and I start thinking that I am the Supreme Reälity, will not my Supreme Reälity remain a mere idea?

 **M:**&ensp;First reach that state and then ask the question.